chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 ### Client Runs

-The user can drill down into **Client Run** detail from a server record by clicking the name on an individual Client Run.
+The user can drill down into **Client Run** detail from a server record by selecting the name on an individual Client Run.
 Client Run record displays related information for:

 - Client run cookbooks: cookbooks executed during the client run.
 - Client run lists: run lists executed during the client run.